clemcer/loggifly/README.md

       TZ: Europe/Berlin
       LOGGIFLY_MODE: swarm
       # Uncomment the next three variables if you are using a config.yaml
-      SWARM_SERVICES: nginx,redis
+      # SWARM_SERVICES: nginx,redis
-      GLOBAL_KEYWORDS: keyword1,keyword2
+      # GLOBAL_KEYWORDS: keyword1,keyword2
-      GLOBAL_KEYWORDS_WITH_ATTACHMENT: keyword3
+      # GLOBAL_KEYWORDS_WITH_ATTACHMENT: keyword3
-# Uncomment the rest of this file if you are only using environment variables
+# Comment out the rest of this file if you are only using environment variables
     configs:
       - source: loggifly-config
         target: /config/config.yaml